 Auden’s Col is a pass that connects Rudugaira valley to Bhilangna valley.
 The Itinerary & route of Auden’s Col Trek includes 3 passes and the infamous Khatling glacier.
 The Col (saddle-shaped pass joining two surrounding peaks) connects Jogin I (6465 m) and Gangotri III peak(6580 m).

 Auden’s Col trek begins from Gangotri and one can follow Auden’s Col and Khatling Glacier route to reach Kedarnath.
 The name of the Auden’s Col comes from J B Auden who went crossed it for the first time in 1939-40.

 Auden’s Col: The 3 Pass Trek Expedition In Uttarakhand

 The summit is at 5490m altitude and it connects the ridge coming from Gangotri III (6580m) peak on the north-west and the ridge coming from Jogin I (6465m) on the east and also binds a glacier coming from Jogin I on the north side of Rudugaira valley, and infamous Khatling glacier on the south side of Bhilangna valley.

 Rudraganga stream or Rudragairu (gairu means deep) or Rudugaira gad drains Rudugaira glacier and eventually flows into the Bhagirathi river near Gangotri, and Bhilangna river originates from Khatling glacier and meets the Bhagirathi near Old Tehri in Garhwal region.

 Auden’s Col Trek Route

-First, we take a side trip to visit Kedartal at a height of 4,780 meters.
-Then we climb atop Patangani Dhar (4,900 meters) to get down into Rudragaira valley which provides access to Auden’s Col. Auden’s Col at 5490 meters above the sea level, is nestled between Gangotri and Jogin mountain ranges.
+First, we would take a side trip to visit Kedartal at a height of 4,780 meters.
+Then we would climb atop Patangani Dhar (4,900 meters) to get down into Rudragaira valley which provides access to Auden’s Col. Auden’s Col at 5490 meters above the sea level, is nestled between Gangotri and Jogin mountain ranges.

-From Chowki we take a left turn upwards and reach Mayali Pass (5,050 meters) in the next two days, and then camp next to Vasuki Tal.
-From there we descend down to Kedarnath shrine and back into civilization.
+From Chowki we would take a left turn upwards and reach Mayali Pass (5,050 meters) in the next two days, and then camp next to Vasuki Tal.
+From there we would descend down to Kedarnath shrine and get back into civilization.